 The longer faecal material sits in the colon, the less moist it becomes, the harder it becomes, and the more difficult to pass.
 Constipation is defined as having fewer bowel movements than usual, usually fewer than three times per week and is characterised by passing small amounts of hard, dry stools, often with much difficulty.
 These hard and dry stools are formed because the colon's muscle contractions are sluggish, causing the stool to move through the colon too slowly.

 Causes of Constipation During PregnancyDuring pregnancy the following factors cause constipation:

 Hormonal changes relax the bowel, which slows the transit of food through the stomach and intestine.

 However, there are many other causes that occur during, but are not unique to pregnancy.
 These are:

 Diet.
 The most common cause of constipation is a low-fibre diet.
 Not enough liquids.
 Liquids add fluid to the colon, and bulk to the stools, making bowel movements softer and easier to pass.

 Ignoring the urge of a bowel movement may eventually cause a person to stop feeling the urge, leading to constipation.

 Ageing may also affect bowel regularity because a slower metabolism results in less intestinal activity and lower muscle tone.
-Problems with the colon and rectum like intestinal obstruction, scar tissue, and diverticulosis, can compress, squeeze or narrow the intestine and rectum and cause constipation.
+Problems with the colon and rectum such as intestinal obstruction, scar tissue and diverticulosis can compress, squeeze or narrow the intestine and rectum and cause constipation.

 Anal Fissures are small tears at the opening of the anus.
-They can be so painful that bowel movements are avoided, both aggravating and causing constipation.
+They can be so painful that bowel movements are avoided, both causing and aggravating constipation.